JoseC07/NextTwitchDash/README.md

 ## Contact
 For any inquiries or discussions regarding this project, feel free to reach out through the following:

-Discord: Join the conversation on Discord - Join here.
+- **Discord**: Join the conversation on Discord - [Join here](https://discord.gg/TpzVk7wd).
-Email: For direct communication, email me at caudillojose5@gmail.com.
+- **Email**: For direct communication, email me at [caudillojose5@gmail.com](mailto:caudillojose5@gmail.com).

+---

+This section now provides clear channels for others to contact you, fostering collaboration and communication around your project.
+Remember to keep the Discord link updated as invite links can expire or change.